After years of creating stories with the classic Esri Story Maps, the time has come to use ArcGIS StoryMaps for creating all new stories.

 Thanks to continual product development, the most familiar classic storytelling patterns are made available in ArcGIS StoryMaps, and organizations of all sizes successfully transition to it.
 With thousands of stories published daily, storytellers worldwide embrace ArcGIS StoryMaps.

-It is also the end of an era, as the classic Esri Story Maps templates are removed from the ArcGIS Online Configurable Apps Gallery by the end of the year.
+It is also the end of an era, as the classic Esri Story Maps templates are removed from the ArcGIS Online Configurable Apps Gallery.
 Esri Story Maps enters extended support, meaning stories can be created but only critical maintenance updates are made to the product.

 ArcGIS StoryMaps will continue to receive continual improvement in line with customers' needs to ensure storytelling thrives in line with the changing digital experience expectations of content creators and readers.

-At this point, Esri Story Maps will move into the mature support phase.
-Any published stories will continue to be available but no further updates will be made to the software.
+In October, Esri Story Maps will move into the mature support phase.
+Products in mature support should not be in active use.
+Any published stories will continue to be available, but no further updates will be made to the software.

 |One, unified builder|